Wednesday, December 4, 2019

 LAMENTING LACK OF TRANSPARENCY BY AUTHORITIES

 Both Reichs and Pacheco lament the lack of transparency on the part of Panamanian authorities, and their ongoing refusal to release the full set of autopsies in the Holandesas case.
+With Lisanne's autopsy files being entirely absent from the case files, full stop (!).

 YOUTUBER WEIGHS IN ON THE FRACTURES

-: around three small bones were found to be broken (metatarsal bones, so the ones leading to your toes; but no fractures were detected in Lisanne's heel bone for instance).
+: around three small bones were found to be broken (metatarsal bones, so the ones leading to your toes.
+But no fractures were detected in Lisanne's heel bone for instance).
 Peaked Interest beliefs the following [full quote]: "The official report states that the broken metatarsal is evidence and consistent with death by falling into the river.
 Except, broken metatarsals don't happen when you fall.
 You can sometimes get a slight abrasion of the fifth metatarsal, which is your little toe, because there is a strong tendon attached to the base of that toe and the ankle and when you roll your ankle, that little corner gets pulled off because the tendon is too strong.
 This is referred to as a base of fifth metatarsal fracture.
 But that's not what we saw in the reports.
 The reports state that it was an oblique fracture of a middle metatarsal.
 That doesn't happen with a fall.
 Metatarsal fractures in the center of the foot happen when you get crushing damage to the top.
 That's how metatarsal fractures happen.
 Just like when you fall over on your hands [while stretching out your arms to break a fall], you don't break the hand itself.
 You break where the force stops.
 So the force hits your hand, travels up to your wrist, where it meets resistance and your wrist breaks.
 Or, you sometimes get a broken forearm.
 But more often than not it's the wrist.
 The same thing happens with a leg.
 If you get impact damage to the bottom of your foot, then that force travels up to the foot and to where you usually get a fracture of the ankle.
 Or more than likely you'll get a fracture at the bottom of your tibia and fibula bones.
 (The bone kind of buckles into what's called the torus fracture).
 That's what would happen if you had a fall onto your feet. - Now if you rolled your foot, which would be consistent with a fall in my opinion.
 Then you would expect to see a malleolus fracture.
 Which is just to a little bit of the side of your ankles, where the balls of your ankles come out.
 Those tend to break when you roll your ankle.
 But the report doesn't state that.
 It states 'broken metatarsals', which to me is just absolutely inconsistent with an accidental fall hypothesis."

 Peaked Interests view is mirroring what someone calling himself 'Unwelcomed' wrote me: "The Panamanian authorities state that the broken metatarsal bones in Lisanne's foot "prove" a fall, but this type of foot injury isn't a falling injury at all: you only get this type of injury from blunt force impact to the top of the foot.
 So when it got hit by a weapon for instance, or a rock fell on the top of her foot...
 Falling injuries are nearly exclusively resulting in damage to the tibia or heel of your foot.
 And if they had fallen into the water from great height, they would have also broken half the bones in their bodies from the impact.
 But there were no injuries to the rib bone or the leg bones."